-A GAL is a court-appointed independent and objective guardian who is appointed to participate on behalf of and watch after someone (the “ward”) during a case.
-The court will appoint a GAL to watch after the ward when the ward cannot take care of themselves, typically because the ward is a minor or is legally incompetent and has an unfavorable family or caretaker situation.
+A GAL is a court-appointed independent and objective guardian who participates on behalf of and watches over someone (the ward) during a case.
+Typically, the court will appoint a GAL because the ward is a minor or is legally incompetent and has an unfavorable family or caretaker situation.

-To facilitate their duties, the GAL is granted the power to examine, cross-examine, subpoena witnesses, and access confidential information, which may include, but is not limited to, medical records of the ward as well as the provider’s opinion regarding what is the best interest of the ward.
+To facilitate their duties, the GAL is granted the power to examine, cross-examine and subpoena witnesses.
+The GAL can also access confidential information, including medical records of the ward as well as the provider’s opinion regarding what is the best interest of the ward.

-Medical records request from a GAL will typically include notification that they have been appointed to serve as Guardian ad Litem for the named individual (your patient).
+Medical records request from a GAL will typically include notification that they have been appointed to serve as guardian ad litem for the named individual (your patient).
 That request should include a copy of the “Order Appointing Guardian ad Litem” from the court.
-An organization should ensure they have that document before fulfilling the medical record request.
+An organization should ensure that they have that document before fulfilling the medical record request.
 The “Order Appointing Guardian ad Litem” from the court must include the names of the ward as well as the GAL and be signed by a judge.
-Additionally, a provider may choose to contact the court listed on the Order to further ensure that this individual has been appointed the GAL in the pending case.
+Additionally, a provider may choose to contact the court listed on the order to further ensure that this individual has been appointed the GAL in the pending case.

 Want to learn more?

 Interested in how MagMutual can help?View our products

 The information provided in this resource does not constitute legal, medical or any other professional advice, nor does it establish a standard of care.
 This resource has been created as an aid to you in your practice.
 The ultimate decision on how to use the information provided rests solely with you, the PolicyOwner.